SOUTHERN CALIFORNIA DOG OBEDIENCE COUNCIL, INC.

 SECTION 1.
 The annual meeting of the Council shall be the regular January meeting.
 The fiscal year shall start on the date of the meeting in January.

 SECTION 2.
 The Council shall hold a regular meeting on the third Friday of each month.
-There shall be ten meetings annually.
+There shall be at least six meetings annually.

 SECTION 3.
 Special meetings of the Council may be called by the president or by the Board or by 20% of all the memberships of the Council.
-Notice of such special meetings shall be mailed to all members and to the presidents of the clubs represented by the members not less than ten days prior to such meetings.
+Notice of such special meetings shall be distributed to all members and to the presidents of the clubs represented by the members not less than ten days prior to such meetings.
+These meetings may include electronic, but not restricted to teleconferencing.
 The meeting notice shall define the business to be conducted at the meeting and no other business may be considered.

 SECTION 4.
 For the transaction of business at any regular or special meeting of the Council, a quorum shall consist of members representing clubs; the number of clubs represented at the meeting shall be at least 50% of the total number of clubs which are represented by Council members.